kenmoini/jig/README.md

 This is a PHP application built to provide advanced functionality to Red Hat workshops.

-By default it operates via a SQLite database stored locally.
+By default when run locally it operates via a SQLite database stored locally.
 The database can easily be switched to any other relational database with the setting of a few variables.
+When operating on Kubernetes/OpenShift, there are assets and the default configuration to support a MySQL database.

 Cache and sessions are also stored in the associated database.

-Requires mail functionality, default provider is set to SendGrid - many other options such as SMTP are available.
+Does not require but is enhanced by mail functionality, default provider is set to SendGrid - many other options such as SMTP are available.

+Email verifications for account registrations are disabled as a default because Red Hat spam filters are mean...can be enabled by setting a `SEND_USER_REGISTRATION_CONFIRMATION` configuration variable.

 ## What is Jig?